jpulse-net/jpulse-framework/docs/dev/work-items.md

 - deliverables:
   - webapp/view/jpulse-common.js, webapp/view/jpulse-footer.tmpl:
     - add logic for hover, copy to clipboard, URI change with anchor

-### W-0: view: create breadcrumb navigation, optional
-- status: 🕑 PENDING
-- type: Idea
-- objective: let users know where they are on a big site

-### W-0: view: create site navigation pulldown and hamburger
-- status: 🕑 PENDING
-- type: Feature
-- objective: configurable site navigaton for quick access that works on desktop and mobile, easy to overload by site owners
-- define site menu in appConfig.view.siteMenu
-  - or define in i18n?
-  - with optional nesting
-  - i18n (how?)
-- on desktop:
-  - on hover over site logo and site name,
-  - show pulldown with nested pages
-- on mobile:
-  - show hamburger menu (where? to the left of app icon?)

-### W-0: view: create responsive sidebar
-- status: 🕑 PENDING
-- type: Feature
-- objective: define common sidebar, make it useful on mobile and desktop
-- only left sidebar?
-  - also right sidebar?
-- on desktop:
-  - show options:
-    - fixed (default)
-    - toggle: ▶ / ◀ clickable buttons
-    - auto-hide: show when mouse is on left page padding (open close with delay)
-- on mobile:
-  - closed by default
-  - open on command (hamburger menu?)
-- fix /jpulse/ markdown page to be based on common sidebar

 ### W-0: view: broadcast message
 - status: 🕑 PENDING